pingcap/docs/sql-statements/sql-statement-admin-check-table-index.md

 - Checking [FOREIGN KEY constraints](/foreign-key.md).
 - Checking the PRIMARY KEY index if a [clustered primary key](/clustered-indexes.md) is used.

-If `ADMIN CHECK [TABLE|INDEX]` finds any issues these can be fixed by recreating the index by dropping the index and adding it again.
+If `ADMIN CHECK [TABLE|INDEX]` finds any issues, you can resolve them by dropping and recreating the index.

 ## Principles